miletic-deyan/britva/VERCEL_DEPLOYMENT.md

 ### 3. Custom Build Script

-We use a custom build script (`vercel-build.sh`) that:
+We use a custom build script (`vercel-build.sh`) that handles the entire build process:

-1. Downloads and installs Composer during the build process
+1. Downloads and installs PHP in the build environment (Vercel doesn't provide PHP by default)
+2. Downloads and installs Composer
-2. Installs PHP dependencies with Composer
+3. Installs PHP dependencies with Composer
+4. Creates `.env` file and generates an app key if needed
-3. Clears Laravel caches
+5. Clears Laravel caches
-4. Installs NPM dependencies and builds assets
+6. Installs NPM dependencies and builds frontend assets
-5. Sets up the storage link
+7. Sets up the storage link

-This approach solves the common "composer: command not found" error that occurs when deploying Laravel to Vercel.
+This approach solves common errors like "php: command not found" and "composer: command not found" that occur when deploying Laravel to Vercel.

 ### 4. Deployment Options